pisceanfoot/DataStaxDay/README.md

 B0002GYI5A      899.0
 ```

-Let's try an excercise using the Spark REPL.
+Now let's try an excercise using the Spark REPL.
 We will load a csv file using Spark workers on the three nodes.
 To do this we would usually use a distributed file system like S3 or CFS that is visible to all three nodes.
 For this exercise we can simply copy the file to the same location on all three nodes.

 In the repo directory: